Duvvada

 Duvvada is a suburban area of Visakhapatnam city, under the Revenue Mandal of Gajuwaka in Greater Visakhapatnam Municipal Corporation.
-A sub-post Office located at Duvvada with pincode 530046 and 530049.
+A sub-post office located at Duvvada with PINs 530046 and 530049.

 Etymology

 The name Duvvada was earlier Dvivada, meaning 'Two Forts' or 'Town of Two forts'.

 Transport

 APSRTC buses are accessible from Dwaraka Bus Station are 38Y & 400K.
 And also buses are access from surrounding areas are Gajuwaka, Kurmannapalem, Visakhapatnam Steel Plant, Aganampudi, Vadlapudi etc.